-I'm a total cheapskate.
-The combination of that and a love for recycling and re-purposing and love of interesting containers has led to my obsession with finding container garden ideas that can be done on the cheap.
-Here are some of my favorites.
+Being frugal combined with a love for recycling, re-purposing, and love of interesting containers has led many to an obsession with finding container garden ideas that can be done on the cheap.
+Here are some favorites that gardeners tend to use.

 01 of 09

 Juice Box Container Garden

 Juice box containers make great flower pots, though they are small so will need lots of attention so they don't dry out.